 - Install Linux on the best-in-class Dell XPS 13

 In this guide we'll highlight 10 of the best desktop applications for Linux.
-All of these programs can be installed either via the command line or by using a graphical frontend to your package manager.
+All of these programs can be installed either via the command line or by using a graphical frontend to your package manager – such as Synaptic, which we’ll cover in the very next slide.

 While some Linux distros like Ubuntu come with their own flashy app stores, none are as quick and easy to use as Synaptic, which simply serves as a graphical frontend for the 'apt-get' command line utility.
 You can install it on any Debian-based Linux distro such as Ubuntu or Linux Mint.